caojohnny/tinierprotocol/README.md

 doesn't even activate the channel without steps 1 and 2 for some reason.
 Someone will need to explain that to me.

+Later edit: actually, it seems that this is necessary just due to the way that the channel initialization is done.
+The following steps occur when a new connection is opened:

+  1. `tinierprotocol`'s "channel initializer" adds its
+  `playerConnectionInitProxy` to the pipeline.
+This schedules a task on the event loop that calls `handlerAdded()` later.
+  2. Minecraft's server channel uses a `ServerBootstrapAcceptor`, which schedules a task on the event loop to add the child handler to the new channel (and does **not** fire any subsequent `ChannelHandler`s)
+  3. The task scheduled in step 1 runs; `tinierprotocol` runs its `handlerAdded()`, which adds another task to the end of the event loop.
+  4. The task scheduled in step 2 runs; the server child handler runs its `handlerAdded()` method and adds all the necessary network handlers.
+  5. The task scheduled in step 3 runs, which adds the interceptors with respect to the default Minecraft handlers.

+This means a few things:

+  1. `tinierprotocol` must register the channel initializer as the first `ChannelHandler` since `ServerBootstrapAcceptor` does not call any subsequent handlers
+  2. The position of the `playerConnectionInitProxy` is fixed to the head of the pipeline as a result of #1 since the Minecraft channel initializer must schedule adding the child handler on the event loop
+  3. `playerConnectionInitProxy` must run its `handlerAdded()` prior to the Minecraft child handler due to #2, so the only way to insert the interceptors in the correct position in the pipeline is to schedule another task so that it runs after the `handlerAdded()`

 Another major issue with proxies is that you cannot implement classes, even abstract classes.
 They must be interfaces, meaning that every method needs to run the